Random cubic planar graphs converge to the Brownian sphere: The 3-connected core of cubic planar graphs

 It remains to find a similar rational expression for $p_{\ell}=\frac1{3\Mp_3}\Big(G_3-\frac{E_3G_2}{E_2}\Big)$.
 From~\eqref{eq:syst_D_multigraphs} (note that the third line yields $S(z)=(D(z)-1)^2/D(z)$), we extract the equation

 which yields, for $i\in\{0,2,3\}$, a rational expression for $G_i$ in terms of $\{\rho,L_0,L_i\}$.
 Finally, we can extract from~\eqref{eq:Cp_mult} a rational expression for $\Mp_3$ in terms of $\{\rho,L_0,L_3\}$.
 Injecting the expressions of $\Mp_3,G_2,G_3,E_2,E_3$ into $p_{\ell}$, we obtain a rational expression for $p_{\ell}$ that exactly matches the one of $\alpha$ given above.
-Hence $p_{\ell}=\alpha$. \end{proof} Similarly as for cubic graphs, for two integers $n,q$, we let $\kM_{n}^{(q)}$ be the set of connected cubic planar multigraphs of size $n$ having a marked 3-connected component of size $q$, and let $\mnq$ be a uniformly random element in $\kM_{n}^{(q)}$.
+Hence $p_{\ell}=\alpha$. \end{proof} {f@\textbf{vertex-labeled cubic planar graphs} (replace $C$ by $M$ for multigraphs)!q-comp@\ttt{$\kC_n^{(q)}$}{of $\kC_n$ with a marked 3-connected component with $q$ vertices}} {f@\textbf{vertex-labeled cubic planar graphs} (replace $C$ by $M$ for multigraphs)!q-comp-rand@\ttt{$\cnq$}{uniform in $\kC_n^{(q)}$}} {f@\textbf{vertex-labeled cubic planar graphs} (replace $C$ by $M$ for multigraphs)!q-random@\ttt{$\cq$}{generated by substituting the edges of a uniform 3-connected graph of size $q$}} Similarly as for cubic graphs, for two integers $n,q$, we let $\kM_n^{(q)}$ be the set of connected cubic planar multigraphs of size $n$ having a marked 3-connected component of size $q$, and let $\mnq$ be a uniformly random element in $\kM_n^{(q)}$.
 And we denote by $\mq$ the random connected cubic planar multigraph with a marked 3-connected component $\mathrm{K}$ of size $q$, each edge of $\mathrm{K}$ being independently replaced by a cubic network drawn under the \emph{critical Boltzmann distribution} on $\kD$, i.e., the probability distribution $\mu^{(\kD)}$ ($\kD$ denoting here the family of cubic networks allowing for double edges and loops) defined as

 where $\rho$ is the radius of convergence of $D(z)$.
 As before, $\mnq$ is $\mq$ conditioned to have size~$n$.
 By a very similar analysis as in Section~\ref{sec:marked_3c}, when $n,q$ are related by $q=\alpha n+O(n^{2/3})$, the probability that $\mq$ has size $n$ is $\Theta(n^{-2/3})$; and for $\epsilon>0$, a.a.s. every cubic network attached at the marked 3-connected component has size smaller than $n^{2/3+\epsilon}$.
 Moreover, since $\alpha>1/2$, for $q=\alpha n+O(n^{2/3})$ and $n$ large enough, $\mnq$ coincides with the random cubic connected planar multigraph of size $n$ conditioned to have its $3$-connected core of size $q$.